HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Main Results

 \subsection{Baselines}

-We compare models against clear anchors: (i) an \textbf{upper bound} defined by \textbf{real human performance}, measured through test--retest consistency (see Section~\ref{sec:design_p}); (ii) a \textbf{lower bound} defined by \textbf{random guessing}, reflecting chance performance; and (iii) a set of strong \textbf{pretrained language models}, including \textit{GPT}, \textit{Gemini}, \textit{LLaMA}, and \textit{Qwen}, which serve as high-performing but \textit{non-agentic} baselines without explicit memory, personalization, or retrieval components.
+We compare models against clear anchors: (i) an \textbf{upper bound} defined by \textbf{real human performance}, measured through test--retest consistency (see Section~\ref{sec:design_p}); (ii) a \textbf{lower bound} defined by \textbf{random guessing}, reflecting chance performance; and (iii) a set of strong \textbf{pretrained language models}, including \texttt{GPT}, \texttt{Gemini}, \texttt{LLaMA}, and \texttt{Qwen}, which serve as high-performing but non-agentic baselines without explicit memory, personalization, or retrieval components.

 To evaluate the role of agent-like structure in modeling belief reasoning, we further include two \textbf{agent-style LLM baselines} that incorporate memory or retrieval.
-The first is the \textbf{Generative Agents} baseline, reproduced following the setup of \citet{park2023thousandpeople}, using \textit{Qwen2.5-32B-instruct} as the base model.
+The first is the \textbf{Generative Agents} baseline, reproduced following the setup of \citet{park2023thousandpeople}, using \texttt{Qwen2.5-32B-instruct} as the base model.
 The second group includes two variants of \textbf{retrieval-augmented generation (RAG)}.
 The first, \textbf{RAG}, follows the standard setup~\citep{lewis2020retrieval}, replacing the original full QA context with the top-$k$ retrieved QA pairs ($k=5$).
 The second, \textbf{RAG with Full Context}, appends the retrieved QA pairs to the original input, allowing the model to jointly condition on both.
 This variant evaluates whether retrieval can serve as an auxiliary signal rather than a substitute for agent-specific context.
+Detailed settings and full results are provided in Appendix~\ref{app:hugtom-details}.